taskflow/taskflow/README.md

 It is users' responsibility to ensure a taskflow is properly conditioned.
 Top things to avoid include no source tasks to start with and task race.
 The figure shows common pitfalls and their remedies.
-In the risky scenario, task Q may not be raced if P and M is exclusively branching to X.
+In the risky scenario, task X may not be raced if P and M is exclusively branching to X.

 ![](image/conditional-tasking-pitfalls.svg)